2011 RX-8 New Car Test Drive

 The Mazda RX-8 is a true four-seat sports car.
 With near perfect weight distribution, it has great balance and precise turn-in.
 Yet the suspension is soft enough for daily comfortable use.
 The small rotary engine loves to rev and puts out lots of power.
 Mazda's lightweight rotary engine is a key design element in producing this light, nimble, high-revving sports car.

-In the real world, the RX-8 is a surprisingly practical daily driver.
+The RX-8 is a surprisingly practical daily driver.
 It's capable of taking the kids to soccer practice, with passenger space for four full-size adults.
-There's enough room for a weekend's worth of luggage or two full-size golf bags, and the small rear doors and relatively spacious trunk make trips to the home improvement center possible.
-It's not as roomy as a sedan, but it can move people and stuff when needed, while offer the driving experience of a two-seat sports car when it's just you and the open road.
+There's enough room for a weekend's worth of luggage or two full-size golf bags.
+The small rear doors and relatively spacious trunk make trips to the home improvement center possible.
+We know.
+We did it.
+It's not as roomy as a sedan, but it can move people and cargo when needed.
+And when it's just you and the open road, it can deliver the driving experience of a two-seat sports car.

-The RX-8 comes with a choice of six-speed manual or six-speed automatic with paddle shifters, and they are different cars.
+The RX-8 comes with a choice of 6-speed manual or 6-speed automatic with paddle shifters.
+It's a crucial choice because they are different cars in terms of character.
 The manual benefits from 232 horsepower at 8500 rpm, while the automatic gets 212 hp at 7500 rpm.
 Both are rated at the same 159 pound-feet of torque at 5500 rpm.
 The bottom line is that the manual model is for driving enthusiasts willing to shift for themselves, and those seeking maximum efficiency.
-The automatic is for heavy stop-and-go commuters and drivers more interested in the look and feel of a sports car than in ultimate performance.
+The automatic is for stop-and-go commuters who want the look and feel of a sports car.

-The 2010 Mazda RX-8 Sport ($26,645) comes with a choice of six-speed manual or six-speed paddle-shift automatic transmission, both for the same price.
+The 2011 Mazda RX-8 Sport ($26,795) comes with a choice of 6-speed manual or 6-speed paddle-shift automatic transmission, both for the same price.
 Standard equipment includes cloth-trimmed upholstery; air conditioning; AM/FM/CD stereo with six speakers and steering-wheel mounted controls; cruise control; power windows, mirrors and locks; leather-wrapped tilt steering wheel and shift knob; floor and overhead consoles; rear window defogger; variable-speed intermittent windshield wipers; alarm with immobilizer; and 225/45R18 tires on alloy wheels.
-Manual-shift models also get aluminum/rubber pedals, torque-sensing limited-slip differential and a rear lip spoiler.
+Manual transmission models also get aluminum/rubber pedals, torque-sensing limited-slip differential and a rear lip spoiler.
 Options include Navigation ($2000), 6CD in-dash changer ($500), Sirius Satellite Radio ($430), spare tire kit ($400), rear wing spoiler ($360).

-The RX-8 Grand Touring package with manual ($5,465) or automatic ($6,165) upgrades with leather seating surfaces, heated seats and mirrors, eight-way power and three-position memory for the driver's seat, automatic air conditioning, automatic headlights, rain-sensing wipers, Bluetooth, 300-watt Bose audio with nine speakers and AudioPilot noise suppression, keyless entry and start, Dynamic Stability Control (DSC) with traction control, xenon headlamps, fog lights, auto-dimming inside rearview mirror, HomeLink.
+The RX-8 Grand Touring with manual ($32,260) or automatic ($32,960) upgrades with leather seating surfaces, heated seats and mirrors, eight-way power and three-position memory for the driver's seat, automatic air conditioning, automatic headlights, rain-sensing wipers, Bluetooth, 300-watt Bose audio with nine speakers and AudioPilot noise suppression, keyless entry and start, Dynamic Stability Control (DSC) with traction control, xenon headlamps, fog lights, auto-dimming inside rearview mirror, HomeLink.
 Automatics get a limited-slip differential.

 Safety features that come standard include frontal and side-impact airbags (for torso protection) for the front passengers, and curtain airbags (for head protection) front and rear.
 A tire pressure monitor is also standard on all models.
 Anti-lock brakes with electronic brake-force distribution comes standard; DSC stability control is optional on Sport, standard on all others.